S&P 500, Nasdaq at all-time highs on COVID-19 treatment hopes

 A key event this week would be the address by Federal Reserve Chair Jerome Powell at the Kansas City Fed Jackson Hole symposium, where he will talk on the monetary policy framework review.

-Advancing issues outnumbered decliners by a 2.12-to-1 ratio on the NYSE and by a 1.43-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 2.86-to-1 ratio on the NYSE and by a 1.24-to-1 ratio on the Nasdaq.

-(Reporting by Medha Singh and Devik Jain in Bengaluru; Editing by Arun Koyyur and Maju Samuel)
+(Reporting by Medha Singh and Devik Jain in Bengaluru; Editing by Maju Samuel and Arun Koyyur)

 ((Medha.Singh@thomsonreuters.com; within U.S. +1646 223 8780, outside U.S. +91 80 6749 1130; Twitter: https://twitter.com/medhasinghs))